Topological complexity of n points on a tree: Configuration spaces of points on graphs

 The discussion above is similar to the proof of the following theorem:

-\begin{thm}{\rm\cite{FarleySabalka}}\quad Let $\Gamma$ be a tree, and let $k=\min\left\{\left\lfloor\frac{n}{2}\right\rfloor,m(\Gamma)\right\}.$ If $c$ is any critical cell in $UD^n(\Gamma),$ then $\mathrm{dim}(c)\le k.$ Furthermore, $UD^n(\Gamma)$ deformation retracts onto the space $(UD^n(\Gamma))'_k,$ which consists of the $k$-skeleton of $UD^n(\Gamma)$ with the redundant $k$-cells removed. \end{thm} The second statement of this theorem follows from results from discrete Morse theory.
+\begin{thm}{\rm\cite{FarleySabalka}}\qua Let $\Gamma$ be a tree, and let $k=\min\left\{\left\lfloor\frac{n}{2}\right\rfloor,m(\Gamma)\right\}.$ If $c$ is any critical cell in $UD^n(\Gamma),$ then $\mathrm{dim}(c)\le k.$ Furthermore, $UD^n(\Gamma)$ deformation retracts onto the space $(UD^n(\Gamma))'_k,$ which consists of the $k$-skeleton of $UD^n(\Gamma)$ with the redundant $k$-cells removed. \end{thm} The second statement of this theorem follows from results from discrete Morse theory.
 Now, before discussing the cohomology ring $H^*(UD^n(\Gamma);\Z),$ we describe the equivalence relation on cells given in \cite{FarleySabalkaCohomology}.
-Given two cells $c,c'\in UD^n(\Gamma),$ define $``\sim"$ by $c\sim c'$ if and only if $c$ and $c'$ share the same edges (so in particular $c$ and $c'$ are of the same dimension), and if $E$ is the set of edges in $c$ (and in $c'$), and $\mathcal{C}=\Gamma-E,$ then for every connected component $C$ of $\mathcal{C},$ the number of vertices of $c$ in $C$ equals the number of vertices of $c'$ in $C.$ Here and in what follows, we use $E$ to denote both the set of edges and the union of the edges in $E.$ Context should make the desired interpretation of $E$ clear.
-Let $[c]$ denote the equivalence class of $c.$ Now, given two equivalence classes $[c],\ [d],$ write $[d]\le[c]$ if there are representatives $c\in[c]$ and $d\in[d]$ such that $d$ is obtained from $c$ by removing some (possible zero) edges of $c$ and replacing each of these edges with one of its endpoints.
+Given two cells $c$ and $c'$ of $UD^n(\Gamma),$ define $``\sim"$ by $c\sim c'$ if and only if $c$ and $c'$ share the same edges (so in particular $c$ and $c'$ are of the same dimension), and if $E$ is the set of edges in $c$ (and in $c'$), and $\mathcal{C}=\Gamma-E,$ then for every connected component $C$ of $\mathcal{C},$ the number of vertices of $c$ in $C$ equals the number of vertices of $c'$ in $C.$ Here and in what follows, we use $E$ to denote both the set of edges and the union of the edges in $E.$ Context should make the desired interpretation of $E$ clear.
+Let $[c]$ denote the equivalence class of $c.$ Now, given two equivalence classes $[c]$ and $[d],$ write $[d]\le[c]$ if there are representatives $c\in[c]$ and $d\in[d]$ such that $d$ is obtained from $c$ by removing some (possibly zero) edges of $c$ and replacing each of these edges with one of its endpoints.
 Farley and Sabalka show the following:

-\begin{lemma}{\rm\cite{FarleySabalkaCohomology}}\quad The relation $``\le"$ is a well-defined partial order that has the additional property that for any $k$-cell $c\in UD^n(\Gamma),$ there is a unique collection of equivalence classes of 1-cells $\{[c_1],[c_2],\dots,[c_k]\}$ having $[c]$ as its least upper bound. \end{lemma}
+\begin{lemma}{\rm\cite{FarleySabalkaCohomology}}\qua The relation $``\le"$ is a well-defined partial order with the following properties: \begin{enumerate} \item If a collection of distinct equivalence classes of 1-cells $\{[c_1],\dots,[c_k]\}$ has an upper bound, then it has a least upper bound and if $e_i$ is the unique edge in $[c_i]$ (that is, every cell in $[c_i]$ contains the edge $e_i$), then $e_{i_1}\cap e_{i_2}=\emptyset$ for $i_1\ne i_2.$ \item For any $k$-cell $c$ of $ UD^n(\Gamma),$ there is a unique collection of equivalence classes of 1-cells $\{[c_1],[c_2],\dots,[c_k]\}$ having $[c]$ as its least upper bound. \end{enumerate} \end{lemma}